 Here’s a brief recap on how to consolidate student loans with your spouse.

 A spouse student loan debt consolidation is a refinance loan that combines both your and your spouse’s student debt together under one single private loan.
 And this type of loan is currently only available through PenFed Credit Union.

 By pursuing a spouse student loan consolidation from PenFed, you can take advantage of your household income and the higher credit score between you and your partner.
-With your combined income and better credit score under consideration, you’re more likely to qualify for a refinance — and be offered the lowest possible interest rates.
+With your combined income and a better credit score under consideration, you’re more likely to qualify for a refinance — and be offered the lowest possible interest rates.

-If you or your spouse happens to have much higher income or better credit, PenFed’s spouse student loan consolidation may be your best option to save the most money on your student loan debt.
+If you or your spouse happens to have a much higher income or better credit, PenFed’s spouse student loan consolidation may be your best option to save the most money on your student loan debt.

 Although this type of loan can often be the right solution for many married couples, you and your partner also have the option to pursue a cosigned spouse student loan.
-If you have a strong credit history, cosigning your spouse’s student loan refinance will still give your loved one a better chance at being approved for a consolidation and lower rates.
+If you have a strong credit history, cosigning your spouse’s student loan refinance will still give your loved one a better chance at being approved for consolidation and lower rates.

-However, a cosigned refinance won’t use your household income or only the higher credit score — the primary borrower’s income and credit will still be taken into account.
-Adding a creditworthy cosigner to the loan simply makes it less risky for the lender — and therefor more likely to be approved — since the cosigner will be responsible for making payments if the primary borrower is unable.
+However, a cosigned refinance won’t use your household income or only the higher credit score — the primary borrower’s income and credit history will still be taken into account.
+Adding a creditworthy cosigner to the loan simply makes it less risky for the lender — and therefore more likely to be approved — since the cosigner will be responsible for making payments if the primary borrower is unable.

 In comparison to PenFed’s exclusive spouse student loan consolidation, a cosigned student loan refinance is an option offered by nearly every private lender.
 So you may be able to shop around a wider variety of student loan refinance companies — each offering different terms and unique features — to find the right fit for your specific needs.

 How to compare spousal student loan consolidation rates